teamexceptos/eLoudCry/README.md

 # eloudcry

-Aproject aimed at stifling rape cases in Nigeria
+A project aimed at stifling rape cases in Nigeria

 ## Getting Started